donny/linnet/README.md

 ### Project

 After installing the Scroll pHAT HD [SDK](https://github.com/pimoroni/scroll-phat-hd) and [PyOWM](https://github.com/csparpa/pyowm); and getting the API key from [OpenWeatherMap](http://openweathermap.org).
-We could run Linnet on the Scroll Bot or we could put run it on [boot](https://learn.pimoroni.com/tutorial/sandyj/running-scripts-at-boot).
+We could run Linnet on the Scroll Bot or we could run it on [boot](https://learn.pimoroni.com/tutorial/sandyj/running-scripts-at-boot).
 A photo of the Scroll Bot running Linnet in action (and a short [movie](https://raw.githubusercontent.com/donny/linnet/master/movie.m4v)):

  ![Photo](https://raw.githubusercontent.com/donny/linnet/master/scrollbot.png)